 The Modes we use Today.

-As one can see, the interval between each note is exactly the same now matter the note.
-Very often, one takes the image of a white keys of a piano played from C to C, to D to D and so on.
-The whites keys from C to C give Ionian mode, from D to D the Dorian mode, from G to G the Mixolydian mode and so on.
-It is a matter of ht shift.
+So let's start now with Modes we use today. (at least at this point we can be certain about what we assert) There are seven modes: Ionian, Dorian, Phrygian, Lydian, Mixolydian, Aeolian and Locrian.
+Let’s take a look at the picture: Modes in C major, below.
+They are all the modes in C major: C Ionian, D Dorian, E Phrygian, F Lydian, G Mixolydian, A Aeolian, B Locrian.
+Very often, one takes the image of the white keys of a piano played from C to C, to D to D and so on.
+(See picture below)The whites keys from C to C give the Ionian mode, from D to D the Dorian mode, from G to G the Mixolydian mode and so on.
+It is a matter of shift.
 See more in detail the Comparison Mode picture Below.
 You will notice the right shift among the notes.
-So, what it is crucial here to understand is the result of that shift.
-In C Ionian, we have the a major Third, (c,e,g).
-However, in D Dorian it a minor Third (f,a,c).
+So, what is crucial here to understand is the result of that shift.
+In C Ionian, we have a major Third, (C, E, G. However, in D Dorian it a minor Third (D, F, A).
 This is the "purpose" of the modes.
-It is to give to each mode its own coloration.
-If you analyze all the modes in C (the root key), you will easy see that the A Aeolian mode is minor and is called relative minor of C major.
-That’s particularly interesting when improvising.
-You’ll have then a different and yet complementary mode at your disposal.
-This applies in all keys.
-For instance, in G major, you have E Aeolian (minor).
+It is to give to each mode its colouration.
+Take a look now at the picture: All transposed modes in C major and see the difference between D Dorian and D natural minor.
+This why we consider Modes as being different as Scales.